About our bit of San Carlos,

 San Carlos is bounded by Del Cerro and Navajo to the west, Fletcher Hills and the city of El Cajon to the east, and the cities of Santee and La Mesa to the north and south.
 Many San Diego residents consider our area to be East County.
 Then again, many San Diego residents consider any area without a beach to be East County.
 Most of East County was ranch land a century ago, and the area retains a rural, ranchero feel even in the new developments.
 But, we are in fact within the City of San Diego.

 Our neighborhood is largely a rather ordinary, American middle-class tract-home suburban subdivision.
 Most of the houses on our street were built in the late 1960s and early 1970s, in the popular Ranch Style: single-story houses of 900 to 1,225 square feet with two, three, or four bedrooms and two-car garages.
-In the 30-plus years since, owners have added patios, room additions, and second stories, giving each house its own look.
+In the 40-odd years since, owners have added patios, room additions, and second stories, giving each house its own look.
 None of the original two-bedroom houses seem to have remained unmodified.
-Ours is a four-bedroom house, and we’ve added a den/office area in back (see our room addition journal for more information).
+Ours is a four-bedroom house, and in 2002 we added a family room/office area in back (see our room addition journal for more information).
 In 2004, the median price of a home in San Carlos went from $407,250 to $515,000, an increase of nearly 26.5% and above the county-wide median at that time of $500,000.
-As you’d expect, prices have dropped a bit since then.
+As you’d expect, we’ve been through a few cycles since, but as of late 2016 the median price for a single-family home in San Diego again hit $500,000.

 Our suburban San Diego neighborhood might be quiet, but this sign offers a hint at the